golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% solution %}

 The log files that Ray on Golem produces are stored in the following files:
-- `/tmp/ray_on_golem/webserver.log` - cluster manager log - contains basic Ray on Golem logs.
+- `/tmp/ray_on_golem/webserver.log` - cluster manager log - basic Ray on Golem logs.
-- `/tmp/ray_on_golem/webserver_debug.log` cluster manager debug log - contains more detailed Ray on Golem logs.
+- `/tmp/ray_on_golem/webserver_debug.log` cluster manager debug log - more detailed Ray on Golem logs.
 - `/tmp/ray_on_golem/yagna.log` - Golem node (yagna) logs.

 Given these, you can either: